Protective gear for medical workers begins to run low again

 In general, supplies of protective gear are more robust now, and many states and major hospital chains say they are in better shape.
 But medical professionals and some lawmakers have cast doubt on those improvements as shortages begin to reappear.

+— Education Secretary Betsy DeVos said the nation’s schools must reopen this fall and be “fully operational” even as cases of COVID-19 continue to surge around the country.
+She said anything short of a full reopening would fail students and taxpayers.
+DeVos made the comments during a call with governors.
+Audio of the call was obtained by The Associated Press.

+Speaking about protective equipment on the call, U.S. Health and Human Services Secretary Alex Azar said Tuesday that it’s important for gear to be reused and repurposed as a way to stretch the stocks and avoid shortages.

-Dr. Aisha Terry, an associate professor of emergency medicine at George Washington University in Washington, said that she has good access to PPE, but some non-academic and rural health facilities have much less.
+Dr. Aisha Terry said that she has good access to PPE as an associate professor of emergency medicine at George Washington University in Washington, but some non-academic and rural health facilities have much less.

 “I think overall, production, distribution and access has improved,” Terry said.
 “But the fear is that we will become complacent” and allow supplies to dwindle in some places.